madisuryapr/Data-Visualization-and-Analytics-with-R/Indonesia Headline Inflation/README.md

 Disclaimer: This README.md is solely conveyed by authors' perspective and does not represent any institution.

-*The month-on-month (mom) inflation data can be obtained either from Bank Indonesia of Indonesia National Bureau of Statistics (Badan Pusat Statistik)
+*The month-on-month (mom) inflation data can be obtained either from Bank Indonesia or Indonesia National Bureau of Statistics (Badan Pusat Statistik)